icyfig/LabPage/README.md

 npm run dev - to test on local browser.
-For local testing, change the value of of the variable  "curLocation = "/~swagata" to empty string.
+For local testing, temporarily change the value of the variable from  "curLocation = "/~swagata" to empty string.
 (Under components/Navbar/Navbar.js)

-After editing the pages as required run npm run build and npm run export.
+Pages can be edited under the 'pages' folder.
+After After making the required edits, run: run npm run build npm run export

-Transfer the contents of the 'out' folder to the swagata/public_html on the remote server.
+Transfer the contents of the 'out' folder to the directory swagata/public_html on the remote server.